Toolbox Reference#

 SEMAPHORE_GIT_CACHE_AGE

-: This environment variable specifies how often the cache for that GitHub repository will get updated.
+: This environment variable specifies how often the cache for that repository will be updated.
 Its value is always in seconds and by default it is259200

 , which is 3 days.
-The value that you are going to choose depends on your project and how ofter it gets updated. -
+The value that you are going to choose depends on your project and how often it gets updated. -

 SEMAPHORE_GIT_CACHE_KEEP

-: Each time there is an update to the cache, the key in the Cache server is also being updated.
-Before updating the key, the previous key that is related to the current project is deleted.
-This environment variable tells Semaphore Cache server to keep a history.
+: Each time there is an update to the cache, the key in the Cache server is also updated.
+Before updating the key, the previous key related to the current project is deleted.
+This environment variable tells the Semaphore Cache server to keep a history.
 The default value ofSEMAPHORE_GIT_CACHE_KEEP

 is0